Levana-Protocol/graz/CONTRIBUTING.md

    cd graz
    ```

-3. Setup all the dependencies and packages by running `pnpm`.
+3. Setup all the dependencies and packages by running `yarn`.
 This command will install dependencies and bootstrap the repo.
-   > We are using `pnpm` as the default package manager, we suggest to you to do the same.
+   > We are using `yarn` as the default package manager, we suggest to you to do the same.

 ## Directory structure